-Unclaimed funds are funds held by the court for an owner who is entitled to the money, but who has either failed to claim the funds, failed to negotiate a payment of the funds, or cannot be located.
+Unclaimed funds are funds held by the court for an owner who is entitled to the money, but who has either failed to claim ownership of the funds, failed to negotiate a payment of the funds, or cannot be located.
 Unlike most claims against the government, a claim for unclaimed deposit or registry funds is never extinguished.
 The claim exists in perpetuity and the funds may be claimed at any time by the owner, a successor, or any other petitioner that proves a right to the funds.

 Search the Unclaimed Funds List

 How Do I Claim These Funds?

 The United States Courts, as custodians of the funds, have established policies and procedures for holding, safeguarding, and accounting for the funds.
 Click here for the procedures for claiming unclaimed funds from this court.

 United States Attorney's Office